adolby/articles/_posts/2016-11-16-continuous-deployment-for-qt-applications.markdown

 # Ubuntu 14.04

-This Ubuntu build script builds and run tests for CI, then packages the application as a portable archive and creates an installer executable for deployment.
-Make sure to replace YourApp with your app's name. $TAG_NAME is a Travis CI specific environment variable containing the tag name of the current build.
+This Ubuntu script builds and run tests for CI, then packages the application as a portable archive and creates an installer executable for deployment. $TAG_NAME is a Travis CI-specific environment variable containing the tag name of the current build.

 **build_linux.sh**